umgbhalla/starred/README.md

 - [enricoros/big-AGI](https://github.com/enricoros/big-AGI) - Generative AI suite powered by state-of-the-art models and providing advanced AI/AGI functions.
 It features AI personas, AGI functions, multi-model chats, text-to-image, voice, response streaming, cod
 - [Dhravya/supermemory](https://github.com/Dhravya/supermemory) - Build your own second brain with supermemory.
 It's a ChatGPT for your bookmarks.
 Import tweets or save websites and content using the chrome extension.
-- [miurla/morphic](https://github.com/miurla/morphic) - An AI-powered answer engine with a generative UI
+- [miurla/morphic](https://github.com/miurla/morphic) - An AI-powered search engine with a generative UI
 - [jackyzha0/quartz](https://github.com/jackyzha0/quartz) - 🌱 a fast, batteries-included static-site generator that transforms Markdown content into fully functional websites
 - [adamcohenhillel/ADeus](https://github.com/adamcohenhillel/ADeus) - An open source AI wearable device that captures what you say and hear in the real world and then transcribes and stores it on your own server.
 You can then chat with Adeus using the app, and it will h
 - [BartoszJarocki/cv](https://github.com/BartoszJarocki/cv) - Print-friendly, minimalist CV page